 - When taking fire a player can declare Voids to Full! and push the reactors to re-roll any dice with a score of 1 during a Save roll.

-- Alternatively when attacked a player can declare Overload Void Shields and push the reactor to resolves all saves at 2+, but if any save fails then the shields collapse and cannot be reignited.
+- Alternatively when attacked a player can declare Overload Void Shields to resolves all saves at 2+, but if any save fails then the shields collapse and cannot be reignited.

 Modifying Void Shield Saves